jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/1 - Prologue.md

 ## The Power Of Stories

 Do you love stories?
 I think it's a safe bet.
 Who doesn't?
-They entertain us after hard days of work, bring us together to share our joys, and my favroite, open our minds to the different rules of foreign cities, mythical worlds, and galaxies far far away.
+They entertain us after hard days of work, bring us together to share our joys, and my favorite, open our minds to the different rules of foreign cities, mythical worlds, and galaxies far far away.

 Stories are so powerful because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 Stories aren't debates.
 We take the protagonists side.
 Thus, Romeo and Juliet's love is beautiful and worth dying for, while their familes feud is ignorant and stupid.
 Luke Skywalker's rebellion is good and worth fighting for, while Darth Vader's empire is wicked and deserves to die.